Chillagma/zer0-alternate-/README.md

-you might need to download live server if you are using vsCode to use it.
+you might need to download Visual Studio Code extension "live server" if you are using Visual Studio Code to use it.